 This position can often turn into full-time work as the business grows, making the virtual assistant position one with significant promise for anyone with secretarial or assistant experience.
 Need more proof?
 Check out these virtual assistants who are making six figures or more a year!

 Blogging accommodates such a wide variety of writing styles, from those with the ability to blog 1,000-word posts to the more punchy and concise click-baiters.
-The great thing about this is that, no matter your writing style and skills, there is an audience for you.
+The great thing about this is that no matter your writing style and skills, there is an audience for you.
 Setting up a blog is easy, no matter your technical expertise.
-Web hosts like Bluehost have one-click installs for WordPress, the premiere blogging platform, where it’s easy to customize how your blog reads and looks.
-Thesis and StudioPress also offer hundreds of affordable and easy to install WordPress themes.
+Web hosts like Bluehost have one-click installs for WordPress, the premier blogging platform, where it’s easy to customize how your blog reads and looks.
+StudioPress also offer hundreds of affordable and easy to install WordPress themes.

 Once your blog is set up, it will take some time to build your audience and attract followers.
-As long as quality content is posted frequently, the audience will come – especially with the aid of social media updates and word-of-mouth buzz on your behalf.
+As long as quality content is frequently posted, the audience will come – especially with the aid of social media updates and word-of-mouth buzz on your behalf.
 Eventually, you can monetize your audience via ad revenue, either provided by a cost-per-click service like Google AdSense or independent ad networks.

 If you’d rather not make your own blog, but still want to dig into blogging, there are many sites that have open blogging positions.
-Simply reach out to the owner of your favorite sites and see if they’re interested in guest bloggers.
+Just reach out to the owner of your favorite sites and see if they’re interested in guest bloggers.
 Provide a sample of your work, as well.
 Rates will vary for guest blog work, ranging from payment per post to a percentage of ad revenue gained from the post.

 3. Sell Items